Looking for the best social media marketing examples you can copy for your own business?

 How to Add Instagram Feed to Your Website

-Here’s the great news: by using Instagram Feed Pro plugin, you can easily add hashtag feeds to your website — even without any coding knowledge!
+Here’s the great news: by using the Instagram Feed Pro plugin, you can easily add hashtag feeds to your website — even without any coding knowledge.

 Using the best Instagram feed plugin for WordPress, we recreated Fenty Beauty’s hashtag feed below.
 We didn’t even need to tweak any codes or hire a developer, since it was super easy to use.